gyan-cell/All-Config/README.md

 # All-Config

-This are my configuration file for all the technology i use !!!
+These are all the configs i use!
-U Can Do anything u want to do with this  Configs!